microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/user/add.md

 ##### --region

 The region that environments are deployed to.
-This setting will be used if a fully qualified domain name are not supplied.
+This setting will be used if a fully qualified domain name is not supplied.
 The default value is **NAM** North America

 Further reading: